lhu10/Battleship/README.md

   - win check
     - if they were all destroyed, player2 loses and Server exits
     - Server sends the check to Client
-    - Client receives check and exits if player2 ships were all destroyed and player1 wins
+    - Client receives check and exits too if player2 ships were all destroyed and player1 wins
 #### End of Player1's Turn

 #### Start of Player2's Turn